Oprah Winfrey Network: Delays and launch

-In November 2008, Zaslav stated that Winfrey had planned to not renew her contract with CBS for The Oprah Winfrey Show beyond the 2010–11 season, and that the show could move to OWN in some form following the end of the syndicated run.
-Harpo Productions denied the report, stating that Winfrey "has not made a final decision as to whether she will continue her show in syndication beyond [2011]".
+In November 2008, Zaslav stated that Winfrey had planned to not renew her contract with CBS for The Oprah Winfrey Show beyond the 2010–2011 season, and that the show could move to OWN in some form following the end of the syndicated run.
+Harpo Productions denied the report, stating that Winfrey did not declare her decision at the time to continue the show on syndication after 2011.
 The development of OWN was affected by internal conflicts, as well as Winfrey's continued commitment to her talk show.
-Its launch was pushed back from its originally-announced target of 2009 to an unspecified date.
-Zaslav pressured Oprah into moving her talk show to the channel, believing that it could boost its business.
+Its launch was delayed from its originally-announced target of 2009 to an unspecified date.
+Zaslav pressured Oprah into moving her talk show to the channel, believing that it could expand its business.

-In November 2009, Lisa Erspamer—a Harpo executive who had been a co-executive producer of The Oprah Winfrey Show since 2006—was named chief creative officer of OWN.
-Due to her history of working with Winfrey, the appointment of Erspamer was seen as having stabilized OWN's development; network CEO Christina Norman described Erspamer's arrival as being an "injection of Oprah's DNA" into the upcoming channel.
-Later on November 20, Winfrey officially announced that The Oprah Winfrey Show would conclude in 2011, after its 25th and final season.
-With the end of her talk show, Winfrey's commitments with Discovery were revised; a commitment for Winfrey to host a talk show on OWN and appear in at least 35 hours of programming per year, was replaced with a commitment to appear in at least 70 hours of programming per year, including Oprah's Next Chapter—a primetime interview series hosted by Winfrey.
+In November 2009, Lisa Erspamer, a Harpo executive who had been a co-executive producer of The Oprah Winfrey Show starting in 2006, was named chief creative officer of OWN.
+Due to her history of working with Winfrey, the appointment of Erspamer was seen as having stabilized OWN's development; network CEO Christina Norman described Erspamer's appointment as being an "injection of Oprah's DNA" into the then-upcoming channel.
+Later on November 20, Winfrey officially announced that The Oprah Winfrey Show would conclude in 2011, after its 25th season.
+With the end of her talk show, Winfrey's commitments with Discovery were revised; a commitment for Winfrey to host a talk show on OWN and appear in at least 35 hours of programming per year, was replaced with a commitment to appear in at least 70 hours of programming per year, including Oprah's Next Chapter (later Oprah Prime), a primetime interview series hosted by Winfrey.

 The official launch of OWN was set for January 1, 2011, so that it would occur while Oprah's talk show was still on the air.
-Plans now called for at least 600 hours of original programming in 2011, as well as acquired and library programming (including reruns of The Oprah Winfrey Show later in the year, and Dr. Phil); although Winfrey did make appearances in some of the programming aired on-launch (such as Oprah's Master Class), her involvement was expected to increase following the end of The Oprah Winfrey Show.
-After the launch of OWN, Discovery Health's programming was merged into another Discovery-owned channel, FitTV—which rebranded as Discovery Fit & Health a month later on February 1, 2011.
-It was subsequently re-branded again as Discovery Life in 2015.
+Plans were then called for at least 600 hours of original programming in 2011, as well as acquired and library programming (including reruns of The Oprah Winfrey Show later in the year, and Dr. Phil); although Winfrey did make appearances in some of the programming aired on-launch (such as Oprah's Master Class), her involvement was expected to increase following the end of The Oprah Winfrey Show.
+After the launch of OWN, Discovery Health's programming was merged into another Discovery-owned channel, FitTV, which rebranded as Discovery Fit & Health a month later on February 1, 2011.
+It was subsequently rebranded again as Discovery Life in 2015.